 Their vision is that children and young people with special educational needs and disabilities are able to fulfil their potential.

-Sometimes it’s necessary to take your ECHP application to tribunal.
+Unfortunately, it is sometimes necessary to take your ECHP application to tribunal.
 Here is some advice about how to handle that.

 IPSEA explain what an Exclusion is here.